DianaComan/Resources/README.md

 4. Sendroiu Ioan - Software Developer/Tester
 5. Stanciu Stefan - Software Developer/Tester

 For this project, we decided to work with Java Spring and Maven for the backend part.
 We used MySQL8 and Hibernate for databases.
-We implemented the solution using the MCV pattern.
+We implemented the solution using the MVC pattern.

 The front end is made with Javascript.